SuLab/MRN_new_endpoints/README.md

 enableing fast building of models for metapath-based prediction of the relatedness of any two metanodes.

+JSON files in the `0_data/manual` directory may need to be edited to provide the proper paths for the data used from the MechRepoNet pipeline

 ## Organization

 This repository is organized as follows.